-5th Meeting, 2023 (Session 6), Thursday, 9 February 2023
+14th Meeting, 2023 (Session 6), Thursday, 11 May 2023

-Administration of Scottish income tax 2021/22 Introduction
+Administration of Scottish income tax 2021/22

+Introduction

-At its meeting today, the Public Audit Committee will take evidence from the Comptroller and Auditor General (C&AG) and the Auditor General for Scotland (AGS) on the National Audit Office report on the Administration of Scottish income tax 2021-22 and the assurance report from the Auditor General for Scotland.
-Both reports were published on 12 January 2023.
+- 1. The Public Audit Committee will take evidence today from HM Revenue and Customs (HMRC) and the Scottish Government on the administration of Scottish income tax 2021/22. - 2.
+The evidence session follows the evidence session on 9 February 2023 with the Comptroller and Auditor General (C&AG) and the Auditor General for Scotland (AGS) on the National Audit Office (NAO) report on the Administration of Scottish income tax 2021-22 and the AGS's assurance report.